Chain of Lakes in Minneapolis

 Dining: In the 1905 refectory in Minnehaha Park, Sea Salt Eatery serves inexpensive seafood, such as soft-shelled crab sandwiches and oyster po' boys.
 It's open daily for lunch and dinner, 612-721-8990.

 On the beach on the north end of Lake Nokomis, Sandcastle serves casual global fare.
 (Watch for it; the main bike trail passes a block away.)

 Next to the Lake Harriet bandshell, Bread & Pickle serves scones, muffins and egg sandwiches for breakfast and sandwiches and burgers for lunch and dinner, plus espresso drinks and ice cream.
 The food is locally sourced, and all containers can be composted.

-At the refectory on Lake Calhoun, Tin Fish serves smoothies and ice cream as well as quesadillas, burgers and seafood tacos, chowders, sandwiches and platters.
+At the refectory on Bde Maka Ska, Tin Fish serves smoothies and ice cream as well as quesadillas, burgers and seafood tacos, chowders, sandwiches and platters.
 It's open daily for lunch and dinner.

 Information: Minneapolis Parks and Recreation.